 Develop an Association with the Like-Minded People of Your Community

 You can’t simply reach out for help to anyone in times of need.
 But if you’ve developed a strong support system beforehand, then you can expect them to watch your back in testing times.
 It’s important to get to know your community and gel with like-minded people who’re equally interested and serious about survivalism.
 Discuss strategies and make plans with them.
-Invite them to your place for meals and build a mutually-beneficial and trustworthy relationship.
+Invite them to your place for healthy and nutritious meals and build a mutually-beneficial and trustworthy relationship.

 You can also strategize wisely and divide the set of skills needed for survival.
 For instance, one of you can master the art of starting a fire while another one can learn how to catch and cook a fish without gas or electricity.
 This way, the gaps will be filled and there’ll always be someone in your group who knows the specific skill required to survive in danger.